Vonathar/fantasia-js/README.md

 Level up your character by killing monsters, but be careful!
 They hit you back - so make sure to eat some food when you need to heal yourself.
 Every time you level up, your HP increase!

+### Skills

+To **unlock** skills, level up your characted to the required level; once the minumum level is reached, the skill will be automatically unlocked.
+To **level up** new skills, just level up your character; all skills get different effects upon leveling up.

+#### Quick Stab

+Quickly attack the enemy multiple times, dealing damage based on the player level; level up the player to raise the skill level.
+Damage multiplier and attack count increase with level.

+#### Mark of the beast

+Increases your total DPS by a fixed percentage; the skill can be unlocked at level 5, and can be improved by raising the level of the player.
+Duration increases with level.

+#### Animal Training

+Become one with your animals, increasing your Click Damage by a % of your total DPS from pets; duration and percentage of damage received from DPS increase with level.

+#### Fruit of Madness

+All your pets get together to attack the enemy, dealing damage 3 times based on a % of your total DPS; the amount of attacks, as well as the damage dealt, increase by leveling the skills up.

 ### Upgrades

 Upgrade your character to make it easier to kill enemies.
 The main upgrade is the one for click damage - more will be added with future updates.